dmoriley-r/angular-dynamic-renderer/README.md

 ---

+For a full working example of the concepts in this article see the [github](https://github.com/dmoriley-r/angular-dynamic-renderer).
+The most important files to look at would be:

+- dynamic-componente-manifest.ts
+- render-template.component.ts
+- dynamic-component.service.ts

 #### What is dynamic rendering with Angular

 For the most part web apps will have pages that have their structures predefined.
 The pages may be dynamic based on user data or predefined conditions but the structure of the web pages for the different permutations are setup before hand.
 Dynamic rendering involves using components that the angular engine will build at runtime.
 With dynamic rendering, a webpage doesn't have its structure setup before hand.
 Using specially defined components a webpage can be structurally defined at at data source like a content management system (CMS) and then have that structure rendered dynamically at runtime.